aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 }
 ```

-That would display the “Add new list” button if account doesn’t have a list or the tasks if the account has a list.
+That will display the **Add new list** button if account doesn’t have a list or instead the tasks if the account has a list.

 Go ahead and refresh your browser - see the magic!

-We haven’t added any task yet, so we simply see a box with empty data content.
+We haven’t added any tasks yet, so we simply see a box of empty data.
 Let’s add some tasks!

 ### Add task

-1. Update our UI with a “add task” input
+1. Update our UI with an *add task* input:

 ```jsx
 {!accountHasList ? (